prebid/prebid.github.io/dev-docs/modules/ppi.md

 Notes:
 - using PPI means you should not use the PBJS 'Express' module, as PPI covers this functionality.
 See the [AUPAutoSlots option](/dev-docs/modules/ppi.html#aupautoslots-sub-module).
+- All other modules and analytics adapters may be used in conjunction with PPI, as page integration is independent of other functionality.
-- PPI can be used to support all formats: banner, video, outstream-video, and native.
+- Yes, PPI can be used to support all formats: banner, video, outstream-video, and native.
+- No, there aren't any changes to the line items used by Prebid when you integrate via PPI.

 ## Definitions